TheTrappist/Belyy_et_al_2021/README.md

 - Seaborn (for data visualization): Version 0.9.0. https://seaborn.pydata.org/
 - ImageJ: Version 1.53c (Fiji distribution). https://fiji.sc/
 - TrackMate ImageJ plugin: Version 6.0.2. https://imagej.net/TrackMate/
+  NOTE: Just as this code was being released, a major update to TrackMate (V7) was published.
+Due to changes in the API, I am providing two versions of the main script, one that works with TrackMate version 6 and one with version 7.

 ### Project organization
 The repository is organized into the following top-level folders: